kannanjayachandran/Full-Stack-Data-Science/03. Python for DS/4. Matplotlib-Seaborn/Readme.md

-<h1 align="center"> Matplotlib - Seaborn - Plotly </h1>
+<h1 align="center"> Matplotlib - Seaborn </h1>

-`Matplotlib`, `seaborn` and `plotly` are three of the most popular data visualization libraries in python.
-Here I would like to give an idea about of the core concepts of using them.
-Detailed information about data visualization and working with different visualization methods are covered here : **[Data Visualization](../../05.%20Data_Science-I/Data_visualization.md)**
+This section acts as a quick reference for Matplotlib and Seaborn.
+For more details about data visualization, see [this](../../05.%20Data_Science-I/Data_visualization.md) notebook.

 ## Matplotlib